ATS Corporation (TSX:ATS)

 • Third quarter bookings surged 32% year-over-year, with record backlogs in Life Sciences and food and beverage.
 Revenue declined 13% due to lower EV sales, but margin expansion and strong order pipelines support a positive outlook into fiscal 2026.

-• Q2 saw strong life sciences growth and record backlog, offsetting transportation headwinds and lower revenues.
-Strategic acquisitions and cost realignment support future margin improvement, while a major EV customer dispute and elevated leverage remain key risks.
+• Q2 saw lower revenues and earnings due to transportation headwinds, but record life sciences bookings and strong backlogs in key verticals.
+Strategic acquisitions and cost realignment support future growth, while a major EV customer dispute and elevated leverage remain key risks.

 • Order bookings rose 18% year-over-year, led by life sciences, while Q1 revenue declined 8% due to transportation softness.
 Backlog remains strong at CAD 1.9 billion, with cost realignment actions underway and acquisitions expanding offerings.